 Backing up your Blockchain.com Wallet is critical and can be done by following this guide.
 Creating the backup phrase will secure your ethereum and other cryptocurrency balances.

 You also have the option of exporting the individual private key for your ethereum address.
-This is useful if you accidentally sent ethereum based tokens (known as ERC20 tokens) to your Blockchain.com Wallet.
-At this time we do not support sending tokens or showing token balances (except for USD Digital, which was previously referred to as USD PAX) in the wallet, which you can read about in greater detail here.
+This is useful if you accidentally sent unsupported ethereum based tokens (known as ERC20 tokens) to your Blockchain.com Wallet.
+You can read about this in greater detail here.

 To export your ethereum private key, start by clicking on the gear icon (Settings) in the top righthand corner of your web wallet and clicking Wallets & Addresses.

 This section has all of your cryptocurrency sub-wallets and addresses.
 To find your ethereum private key, go to the Ethereum section:

 You should see the following message in this section: